 However, the downside is that U.S. companies that sell goods to foreign customers suffer because, relative to a weaker currency, our goods and services cost more.
 It may mean U.S. producers are at a disadvantage in the global market.
 The tech sector tends to have the greatest exposure when the dollar is strong.
 For example, more than 95% of chip maker Qualcomm's sales are outside the U.S.

 It can lead to manufacturers moving plants to foreign countries with lower costs to remain competitive.
 In short, a strong dollar can mean jobs lost in the United States.
 For example, when the dollar was overvalued in the late 1990s and early 2000s, the manufacturing sector lost 740,000 jobs.

 The Meaning of a Weak Dollar

-When a large trading partner (our largest) like China artificially keeps its currency weak, it hurts the balance of payments, meaning its goods are cheaper than domestically produced products.
+When a large trading partner like China artificially keeps its currency weak, it hurts the balance of payments, meaning its goods are cheaper than domestically produced products.
 Though a short-term boon for the consumer, a weak currency of a foreign competitor means U.S. manufacturers have trouble competing.

 Conflicts over currency can (and have) led to trade wars where import tariffs are imposed in response to artificially weak currency of major trading partners.
 Trade wars are generally counterproductive, but sometimes politicians are more concerned with what plays well rather than what it means for the overall economy.